gianpierodiblasi/ScriptEngineResource/README.md

 # ScriptEngineResource
-An extension to run external scripts (JavaScript and Python).
+An extension to run external scripts (Python, JavaScript and Java).

 **This Extension is provided as-is and without warranty or support.
 It is not part of the PTC product suite and there is no PTC support.**

 ## Description
-This extension allows to run external scripts (JavaScript and Python) inside a service.
+This extension allows to run external scripts (Python, JavaScript and Java) inside a service.

 ## Services
 - *execPython*: extecutes a Python code